naiborhujosua/MyNotes-for-Data-Science-Workshop/README.md

 # Mynotes-for-Data-Science-Workshop
 [![versions](https://img.shields.io/pypi/pyversions/pybadges.svg)](https://www.python.org/downloads/)

-Being a self-taught **data scientist** is quite challenging for me .There are many factors that we have to face in order to advance this field.
-That's why i would like to take notes for every online learning that i will take in many platform such as Coursera, Packt, Udacity and Datacamp.
+Being a self-taught **data scientist** is quite challenging for me .There are many factors that i have to face in order to advance this field.
+That's why i would like to take notes for every online courses that i will take in many platforms such as Coursera, Packt, Udacity and Datacamp.
 I hope i can reinforce my learning rate into the right skills that could be implemented in my new career as a Data Scientist.
 Today's workshop is taken from one of the workshop from Packt called [Applied Data Science Workshop](https://courses.packtpub.com/collections?page=3).
 I hope we can learn together in order to dive deep into this field.

-Before exploring the data, we have to prepare for the tools that we will be using to get the insights of our data.
-We will be installing python.
-The easiet way to install it by downloading [Anaconda](https://www.anaconda.com/).
-After installing the tools we can install some libraries that will help us do the anlysis of our data. in this case, we will use *pip* as package manager which is included in Anaconda through these command
+ As a Data Scientist, before exploring the data, we have to prepare the tools that we will be using to get the insights of our data.
+We will be installing python or R. The easiet way to install it by downloading [Anaconda](https://www.anaconda.com/).
+After installing the tools, we can install some libraries that will help us do the anlysis of our data. in this case, we will use *pip* as package manager which is included in Anaconda through these command
 - pip install numpy
 + pip install -r requirement.txt